-Under the non-employee director compensation policy for fiscal 2023, each non-employee director who was initially appointed or elected to the Board received an equity award with a target value of \$800,000, comprised 50% of options to purchase shares of our common stock and 50% of RSUs on the date he or she first becomes a non-employee director.
-The options vest monthly over a three-year period and the RSUs vest annually in equal amounts over a three year period, in each case subject to the director's continued service to us through each such vesting date.
-In addition, for fiscal year 2023, on the date of the annual meeting of stockholders, each continuing non-employee director received an annual equity award at a target value of \$400,000, comprised of 50% options to purchase shares of our common stock and 50% RSUs, each of which would vest in full upon the earlier of (1) our subsequent annual meeting of stockholders and (2) the first anniversary of the date of grant, subject to the director's continued service to us through such vesting date.
+Under the non-employee director compensation policy for fiscal 2024. each non-employee director who was initially appointed or elected to the Board received an equity award with a target value of \$600,000, comprised 50% of options to purchase shares of our common stock and 50% of RSUs on the date he or she first becomes a non-employee director.
+The options vest monthly over a three-year period and the RSUs vest annually in equal amounts over a three-year period, in each case subject to the director's continued service to us through each such vesting date.
+In addition, for fiscal year 2024, on the date of the annual meeting of stockholders, each continuing non-employee director received an annual equity award at a target value of \$400,000, comprised of 50% options to purchase shares of our common stock and 50% RSUs, each of which would vest in full upon the earlier of (1) our subsequent annual meeting of stockholders and (2) the first anniversary of the date of grant, subject to the director's continued service to us through such vesting date.
 The exercise price of all of the foregoing options was equal to the fair market value of a share of our common stock on the date of grant.

-In 2024, upon recommendation of the Compensation Committee, the Board maintained the target values of annual awards for non-employee directors but decreased the target values of awards for newly appointed directors from \$800,000 to \$600,000.
+In 2025, upon recommendation of the Compensation Committee, the Board maintained the target values of annual awards for non-employee directors and the target annual awards for newly appointed directors.